Equipment

-If there is a tool or piece of equipment you would like to know more about, please send us an email describing it and we’ll do our best to explain how it’s used by our firefighters.
+If there is a tool or piece of equipment you would like to know more about, please contact us and describe it.
+We’ll do our best to explain how it’s used by our firefighters.

 Although the Bullet Chain is specifically designed to cut wood and other typical building materials it has been proven to cut through numerous other materials in rescue situations which include: Roofing nails, joist hangers, nailing plates, flashing, light gauge sheet metal, and some lightweight concretes.
 It is also capable of cutting automotive sheet metal, automotive glass, hurricane glass, bulletproof glass, plastics, fiberglass, and many other composite materials.
 It can also cut aircraft skin, cockpit and aircraft windows, and some aircraft structural materials.Cutters Edge Multi-Cut Fire Rescue Saws are available in a number of models based on bar lengths of 12”, 16” or 20”.
 The approximate weight of each saw is 20 lbs.